-In order to be a good active listener you should:
+In order to be a good active listener, you should:

 - Listen with the intent to understand.
 This means that as a seller you should change your focus from “pitching” your product to a mode where you are genuinely trying to understand the other person.

 - Focus completely on listening.
 No multitasking!
-The word active means that you are so engaged in listening to another that you really can’t send an email, check your phone, or anything else.
+The word active means that you are so engaged in listening to another that you really can’t send an email, check your phone, or do anything else.

 Building a strong relationship with a customer is foundational to successful selling, and a great relationship begins with developing rapport.
-Remember these three simple techniques to help you build rapport on your next sales call: mirroring and matching, finding common experiences, and active listening.
+Remember these three simple techniques to help you build it on your next sales call: mirroring and matching, finding common experiences, and active listening.

 About David Jacoby